-Your child will need to take laxatives to prepare for the procedure.
+Your child will need to take laxatives for the prep.

-This prep will start on the day before the procedure.
-The prep will make your child's stools looser and more frequent.
-By evening on the prep day, your child's stools should be watery yellow or green.
-If this is not the case, call the hospital at (614) 722-2000 and ask for the GI doctor on call.
+This prep will start on the day before the test.
+The prep makes stools looser and more frequent.
+By evening of the prep day, the stools should look watery.
+If they do not, call the hospital at (614) 722-2000 and ask for the GI doctor on call.